 - Democracy

 - The rule of law

 - Individual liberty

 - Mutual respect for one another

 - Tolerance of those of different faiths and beliefs.

-At Scargill, we have encapsulated both of these sets of values called the STARFISH Values
+At Scargill, we have encapsulated both of these sets of values in what we have called our Scargill Citizen Values.